The World Will Tremble

 The World Will Tremble is a 2025 historical drama film written and directed by Lior Geller, and starring Oliver Jackson-Cohen and Jeremy Neumark Jones.
-It tells the true story of an attempt to escape the Chełmno extermination camp during World War II by Michael Podchlebnik and Szlama Ber Winer.
+It tells the true story of the attempt by Michael Podchlebnik and Szlama Ber Winer to escape the Chełmno extermination camp in order to provide the first eyewitness account of the Third Reich's mass murder of Jews during World War II.

 Plot

 Polish Jews and Sonderkommando workers Solomon Wiener and Michael Podchlebnik plot an escape from their Nazi captors in Occupied Poland.
-After being forced to dig in a trench in the Polish wilderness, Solomon, Michael, and fellow Jew Wolf Kaminski, are marched to Chełmno run by the Kommandant, Sturmbannführer Herbert Lange, who tells the newcomers of false promises about working in Leipzig.
+After being forced to dig a mass grave in the Polish wilderness, Solomon, Michael, and another Jewish inmate, Wolf Kaminski, are marched to the Chełmno extermination camp run by the Kommandant, Sturmbannführer Herbert Lange.
+He tells the newcomers of false promises about working in Leipzig.
 Solomon, Michael, and Wolf are forced to gather the belongings and clothes of fellow Jewish arrivals who are stripped and forced into a gas van, where most are asphyxiated.
-The truck is brought back to the trench the men originally dug where the bodies are dragged out, watching as Lenz, the Polizeimeister, shot any survivors, while the work crew are forced to move the bodies into the trenches, which were being used as mass graves.
-During this, Michael discovered his wife, Klara, was among the victims in the truck.
-Broken, Michael begged Lenz to kill him, but Lenz refused and forced the diggers back to work, where they spread quicklime onto the bodies.
+The truck is brought back to the mass grave the men originally dug where the bodies are dragged out and dumped, watching as Lenz, the camp's Polizeimeister, shoots any survivors.
+During this, Michael discovers his wife, Klara, was among the victims in the truck.
+Michael begs Lenz to kill him, but Lenz refuses and forces the inmates to spread quicklime onto the bodies.

-After leaving the bodies, due to the transport trucks constantly breaking down, the Sonderkommandos are forced to march back to Chełmno when Nazi sympathizers brought a Jewish escapee before them, in which Lenz killed the escapee and paid the men off.
-After returning to Chełmno, Solomon, Michael, Wolf, and some of their fellow prisoners plot their escape.
-They were then lined up in front of Lange to conduct an exercise, during which, a fellow Jew, Monik, dropped a knife.
-As punishment, Lenz slit Monik's throat, but not before Monik spat at Lange.
-To further humiliate them, Lange forced the prisoners to dance along with a female prisoner, while the guards were firing shots towards their feet, unfortunately accidently killing the female, much to Lange's dismay.
-The prisoners are then forced to stand in line and hold glass bottles over their heads for the Nazis to have target practice, during which Wolf was shot in the neck and bled to death, but not before slipping a smuggled pencil to Solomon and urging him to get to Grębów.
-After being taken back to their bunks, Solomon urges Michael to escape, pointing out that despite their families being gone, they needed to spread the word about the Nazi's crimes.
-Some of the prisoners feared repercussions from their Nazi captors, but Solomon urged them to keep the faith and even wrote down a list of names of their fellow Jews who were murdered along with their hometowns.
+On their way back to the camp, the transport trucks carrying the Sonderkommandos breaks down, and they are forced to march back to Chełmno.
+During their journey back, they witness Nazi sympathizers bring a Jewish escapee to Lenz.
+Lenz proceeds to kill the escapee and to pay the men off.
+After returning to Chełmno, Solomon, Michael, Wolf, and some of their fellow prisoners begin plotting their escape from the camp.
+They are then lined up in front of Lange to conduct an exercise, during which, a fellow Jew, Monik, drops a knife.
+As punishment, Lenz slits Monik's throat, but not before Monik spits at Lange.
+To further humiliate them, Lange forces the prisoners to dance along with a female prisoner, while the camp guards fire shots towards their feet, accidentally killing the woman, much to Lange's dismay.
+The prisoners are then forced to stand in line and hold glass bottles over their heads for the Nazis to have target practice.
+Wolf is shot in the neck and bleeds to death, but not before slipping a smuggled pencil to Solomon and urging him to get to Grabów.
+After being taken back to their bunks, Solomon urges Michael to escape and to spread the word about the Nazi crimes.
+Solomon asks the other inmates to have faith and to help him write a list of names and home towns of their fellow Jews who were murdered by the Nazis.